-A. The "Harvest Number" is found on the appropriate season stub of every license or permit.
+A. The "Harvest Number" is found on the appropriate season portion of every license or permit.
 It is a unique number which identifies the hunter and the season it is associated with.
-It is reused when reporting a second antlered deer during the Six-day Firearm Deer Season as well as additional antlerless deer from the same season (and zone, where applicable) where additional deer are legal to harvest.
-Click to see a sample.
+It is reused when reporting a second antlered deer during the Six-day Firearm Season as well as additional antlerless deer from the same season (and zone, where applicable) where additional deer are legal to harvest.
+Sample.

 6. Q. What is the Confirmation Number?

-A. The "Confirmation Number" is a unique number assigned for each deer reported.
+A. The "Confirmation Number" is a unique number assigned to each deer reported.
 It takes the place of the metal possession seal formerly provided at check stations.
 This Confirmation Number, like the metal seal, must be kept with the deer and its parts.
-The Confirmation Number is to be recorded on the stub appropriate for the season the deer was taken.
-Click to see a sample.
+The Confirmation Number is to be recorded on the tag for the season the deer was taken.
+Sample.

 7a.
 Q. Can I take multiple deer at one time during any seasons?

-A. Unless the regulation specifies that two deer may be taken at a time (such as during Permit Muzzleloader and Permit Shotgun in Regulation Sets 6 and 8) a hunter may continue hunting ONLY after the first deer is reported to the AHRS and a Confirmation Number is assigned.
+A. Unless the regulation specifies that two deer may be taken at a time (Fall and Permit Bow and Permit Muzzleloader/Permit Shotgun seasons in Regulation Sets 6, 7 and 8) a hunter may continue hunting ONLY after the first deer is reported to the AHRS and a Confirmation Number is assigned.
 For instance, during the Six-day Firearm Season the "Only one buck may be taken at a time" regulation is still in effect, meaning a second deer may not be pursued or harvested until the first is reported.

 7b.
 Q.When can I take my next deer after reporting my harvest?